david-tejada/rango/readme.md

 With the command `hint extra` now we have a way to show hints for those elements that don't receive them by default.
 But you might frequently use some page where some elements that you want to click don't receive hints.
 Having to use the command `hint extra` every time you want to click one of those elements can become tedious.
 Custom hints are a way to indicate that you want some extra hints to always display by default.

-After having used the command `hint extra` you can use the command `include <user.rango_target>` to indicate that you want some hints to always display.
+After having used the command `hint extra` you can use the command `include <target>` to indicate that you want some hints to always display.
 The hints selected for inclusion will be marked in green.
 The best approach is to use at least a couple of hints representing the same ui element.
 With those hints Rango calculates the css selector that includes both.
 It tries not to be greedy and use the selector that includes the least amount of hints possible.
 This is usually enough to include the desired ui element.
 In case it falls short and doesn't include all the elements you want, you can use the command `some more`.
 This will pick a different selector that matches more elements (not necessarily the same elements matched before).
 The command `some less` does the opposite.
 You can use the `include` command again if you need to add more hints representing different ui elements.
 Once you are happy with the result you can use the command `custom hints save` so that those hints appear by default the next time.

 Here is one example to illustrate this process: